UC-ITSC/OCAT-QA-Template/README.md

 3. Create a test for login functionality
     - This should have alternate flows and exceptions for wrong credentials input

-4. critical test suite?
+4. critical test suite
+   - Critical test suites are a subset of the full testing suite, only including tests that are most valuable features and user workflows.
+   - Add the most important tests to the critical test suite and run the suite to see if they pass

-5. Prepare your presentation!
+6. Prepare your presentation!

 ## Guidelines